Halifax Area School District’s Character Development "Discovery Process"

 Building School Community by Creating a Culture of Character and Conscience

-Sixteen years ago Halifax Middle School students and staff set out to purposefully change the culture and climate of the school.
-Eight years ago the Halifax High School followed suit by implementing the discovery Program.
+Seventeen years ago Halifax Middle School students and staff set out to purposefully change the culture and climate of the school.
+Nine years ago the Halifax High School followed suit by implementing the discovery Program.
 Halifax Elementary and Enders-Fisherville also has implemented a formalized character education process.

 Halifax’s character education initiative has changed the very ethos of each school from places dominated by negative peer pressure to cultures in which students know that they will be supported when they have the courage to act responsibly and to choose to do what is right.

 At the Middle School and the High School, students are organized into multi-grade small groups.
 By organizing students into multi-grade Discovery Groups, students have the opportunity to meet regularly to participate in discussions and activities specifically designed to help them to develop good character, to make better choices, and to act with responsibility and consideration.
 The following principles and key words guide our discussions: